-- In Homeschool, parents are allowed to select the curriculum they feel is most appropriate for their children and that will result in larger student achievement gains.
-Homeschool adopted curriculum choice options are currently in the process of being aligned to include more Common Core appropriate options; for example, moving away from the traditional text to curricula that is Common Core Standards focused and adopting Moving Beyond the Page. - Parents of Homeschool high school students may develop course descriptions that are subject to approval by department chairs or advisors.
+- In Homeschool, parents and the ES are allowed to select the curriculum they feel is most appropriate for the child and that will result in larger student achievement gains.
+Homeschool adopted curriculum choice options are aligned to include Common Core appropriate options; for example, moving away from the traditional text to curricula that is Common Core Standards focused and adopting Moving Beyond the Page. - Parents of Homeschool high school students may develop course descriptions that are subject to approval by department chairs or advisors.
 Parent-developed courses must include the I CAN (Key Skills) Standards that are aligned to Common Core.
-These requirements help ensure that all students meet rigorous and relevant requirements while allowing parents and students to fully engage in the learning process. - The 9th and 10th grade Integrated Curriculum integrates English, science, history, health, and art; allowing for more thematic lessons and to show students how these disciplines are related.
+These requirements help ensure that all students meet rigorous and relevant requirements while allowing parents and students to fully engage in the learning process. - High School Integrated Curriculum (grades 9-12) integrates English, science, history, health, and art; allowing for more thematic lessons and to show students how these disciplines are related.
 Throughout the courses, students are selecting topics of interest and working on 2 or 3 disciplines to include English, history, science, and/or art.
 Embedded videos are used as instruction and enrichment for higher engagement of students. - Homeschool parents may choose to use one of Springs' developed comprehensive K-8 lesson plans, called boxed sets.
-Classroom instruction includes hands-on, project based learning and allows student choice in methods for learning, as well as outcomes that have real world application. - SCS offer on-line subscriptions for families to use (Discovery Education, Brain Pop, etc.), as supplemental teaching resources, as well as several different online curriculum for students to use (Rosetta Stone, ST math, ALEKS, IXL, etc.).
-Students also participate in online benchmark and diagnostic assessments such as OARS, i-Ready, I CAN tests, and classroom created assessments and projects.
+Classroom instruction includes hands-on, project based learning and allows student choice in methods for learning, as well as outcomes that have real world application. - SCS offer online subscriptions for families to use (Discovery Education, Brain Pop, etc.), as supplemental teaching resources, as well as several different online curriculum for students to use (Rosetta Stone, ST math, ALEKS, IXL, etc.).
+Students also participate in online benchmark and diagnostic assessments such as i-Ready, I CAN tests, and classroom created assessments and projects.